ubc-lib-geo/gis-workshop-waml-template/content/examples/agol-embed.md

 parent: Example Pages
 nav_order: 3
 ---
-# Embedding an ArcGIS Online Content
+# Embedding ArcGIS Online Content

 #### Here's how to add content from ArcGIS online into a Markdown file
 ___